sivakumar-mahalingam/python-boilerplate/README.md

 - Add any additional modules in the `src/module/` directory.
 - Write your unit tests in the `tests/` directory.
 - Store your data files in the `data/` directory.
-- Use Jupyter notebooks for experiments in the `notebooks/` directory.
 - Document your project in the `docs/` directory.

 ### Contributing